 And Those New To The Buddha’s Direct Teachings

 The Pali Canon is a somewhat difficult read.
-What does become apparent after careful study is the consistency of the Buddha’s teachings and how every teaching the Buddha ever presented was presented in the context of The Four Noble Truths.
+What does become apparent after a careful study is the consistency of the Buddha’s teachings and how every teaching the Buddha ever presented was presented in the context of Four Noble Truths.
 When this is held in mind even the more obscure or seemingly difficult to apply teachings become useful and applicable.

 The Buddha consistently describes his deeply profound teachings in very simple terms: “I teach the arising of suffering and the cessation of suffering, nothing more.”
 (See “Paradox and the Dhamma”)

 Buddhism is often characterized as pessimistic or nihilistic.
-This view is a wrong view rooted in ignorance.
+This view is a wrong view rooted in ignorance of the purpose and scope of the Buddha’s Dhamma.
 The Buddha taught that by understanding suffering and its origination anyone could abandon self-created confusion, delusion, and suffering and develop a life of lasting peace and happiness.
-Here is an article that describes my own early difficulties in understanding this and how it became clear that the Buddha was a most compassionate thinker informed by true wisdom: The Buddha Taught Happiness
+The Buddha describes the process of ending ignorance and developing a profound understanding of the true nature of human life as becoming ”Rightly Self-Awakened.”

 If you are in the Frenchtown, New Jersey area, please join us at one of our weekly classes.
 Additional information on my weekly classes is here: Weekly Classes